tkellen/requirejs-library-skeleton/README.md

 # RequireJS / Jasmine / r.js / almond skeleton for javascript libraries and modules.

 This skeleton is a starting point for developing modules and libraries for complex JS applications.
 Dependency management is handled by the [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) loader [RequireJS](https://github.com/jrburke/requirejs).
 Unit testing is implemented with the BDD framework [Jasmine](https://github.com/pivotal/jasmine).
-Compilation is handled with [r.js](https://github.com/jrburke/r.js) and [almond](https://github.com/jrburke/almond), producing a single file with no external dependencies.
+Compilation is handled with [r.js](https://github.com/jrburke/r.js) and [almond](https://github.com/jrburke/almond)--the result is a single file with no external dependencies.

 ## How to build ([node.js](http://nodejs.org/) is required):